DMoenks/azure-ad-license-status/docs/features.md

 &#x2716; Whether a user has enrolled a device in Intune

-> DISCLAIMER: Multiple of the criteria above rely on [usage reports](https://admin.microsoft.com/Adminportal/Home#/reportsUsage) also available in Microsoft 365 admin center and therefore depend on the usage reports' accuracy.
+> DISCLAIMER: Multiple of the criteria above rely on [usage reports](https://admin.microsoft.com/Adminportal/Home#/reportsUsage) available in Microsoft 365 admin center and therefore depend on those reports' accuracy.